dm-kamaev/server-jsx-component/README.md

   render() {
     const { id, name, author, year } = this.props;

-    // You can store shared data for specific type components(in this case Book)  which were used on page this.setSharedData('id', id);
+    // You can store shared data for specific type
+    // components (in this case Book) which were used on page this.setSharedData('id', id);

     return (